Whether you breastfeed, bottle feed, or do a combo of the two, at some point you'll wonder: Is it time to move on to a cup?

 Bottles boost tooth decay.
 Milk has lactose, a type of sugar.
 And if you're giving your child juice in a bottle (though you shouldn't), that's even worse.
 "The acid in juice is a nightmare for teeth," Ayoob says.

-Prolonged use is linked to obesity.
-Research shows that kids who are still using a bottle at the age of 2 are more likely to be obese by the time they're almost 6.
+Prolonged use of a bottle is linked to obesity.
+Research shows that kids who are still using a bottle at age 2 are more likely to be obese by the time they're almost 6.
 Ayoob says some kids walk around with a bottle in their mouths all the time, even though they’re eating plenty of solid food.
 This can result in too many calories.

 He says that being too attached to the bottle could have the opposite effect, too: With some picky eaters, the bottle becomes the “go-to meal," and a child may not be eating enough of his breakfast, lunch, or dinner.